-Languages And Color — The Connection Between The Words We Use And The Way We See The World
+Languages And Color — How The Words We Use Affect The Way We See The World

 When you start learning a language, colors are some of the first adjectives you pick up.
 Red becomes rouge in French, green turns to verde in Spanish and blue becomes blau in German.
 But what would happen if the language you are learning didn’t have a word for blue?
 Does the color still exist for native speakers of that language?

 Is ‘Blue’ A Sensory Perception, A Concept Or A Word?

 According to historians, the Egyptians were the first civilization to synthesize the color blue.
 The pigment was a mixture of silica, lime, copper and alkali.
 It is considered to be the first synthesized pigment ever — a testament to the Egyptians’ technological sophistication.
 The abundance of blue in Egyptian art is evidence of the human ability to perceive and name this color.
 But what about before the Egyptians?
 What if the concept of blue is somewhat recent in the history of humankind?

 William Gladstone, classicist and former Prime Minister of Britain, proposed in his book Studies on Homer and the Homeric Age that Homer and his contemporaries did not see colors like we do.
 Homer describes blood, a rainbow and a dark cloud as purple or deep red and describes the sea as looking like wine.
 Not a single mention of the word “blue” can be found in his work.

 This discovery led to further research by the German linguist Lazarus Geiger, who scoured the Koran and other ancient texts for descriptions of color.
 He found almost no mention of blue.
 Further research led linguists Edward Sapir and Benjamin Lee Whorf to the conclusion that the language we speak shapes our perception of the world we live in, particularly our awareness of different colors.